 Et voila, a beautiful orange-coloured roasted tomato soup to enjoy with your family and friends.

 Hands off, no trouble, easy-pleaser, impressive bowl of whole foods, plant based, oil free, vegan soup.
+If you’re on the lookout for other easy vegan soups, you may also love these other recipes:

 Table of Contents